mattanpham/Python-SQL-password-manager/README.md

 A simple local password manager written in Python and MariaDB.
 Uses [pbkdf2](https://en.wikipedia.org/wiki/PBKDF2) to derive a 256 bit key from a MASTER PASSWORD and DEVICE SECRET to use with AES-256 for encrypting/decrypting.

 # Known potential problem
-If you copy and paste your password when adding an entry it will return a symbol when attempting to retreive your password.
+If you copy and paste your password when adding an entry, it will return a symbol when attempting to retreive your password.
 Please try to type your password instead while attempting to add an entry.

 # Installation
 You need to have python3 to run this on Windows, Linux or MacOS